reddxae/unrestrict/README_en.md

 ## Ports

-Come up with or [generate](https://www.random.org/) **6 new random numbers from 1 to 65535** – these will be needed as ports for the configurable protocols and the 3x-ui web panel.
+Come up with or [generate](https://www.random.org/) **6 new random numbers from 1 to 65535** – these will be needed as ports for the VPN/Proxy protocols and the 3x-ui web panel.

 In total, considering the previously added ports, there should be 7 in total:
 * For connecting via SSH (which we have already added).